leannedo/the-great-bucket-list/README.md

 <br/>

 ----
 The below sections are the extra chapters that I document my development process.
-Feel free to read if you are interested !
+Feel free to take a look if you are interested !

 ## Process